pcampeti/Like_and_PSE_tutorial/README.md

 6. I recommend to create a different conda environment (let's call it "namaster_env") and install all packages required to run the NaMaster_tutorial.ipynb and Likelihood_tutorial.ipynb in this environment (see instructions below).

 ### xqml_env
+1. Create a conda environment with python 3.6.13 (tested) e.g. with the command "conda create -n xqml_env python=3.6.13"
+2. cd xQML-master
+3. pip install .
+4. it will fail: install required dependencies until it works (there should be only a couple easy to install dependencies such as numpy, matplotlib...which you can easily install with "conda install numpy" etc.)

 ### namaster_env
+1. Create a conda environment with python 3.7.3 (tested) e.g. with the command "conda create -n namaster_env python=3.7.3"
+2. conda install -c conda-forge namaster
+3. Install other dependencies required (e.g. healpy, numpy, matplotlib, seaborn, numba, iminuit...)